 In relation to students under 18 where a search finds alcohol, fireworks or pornographic image this may be retained or disposed of.
-This means the college can dispose of as they think appropriate but this should not include returning it to the student.
-The same applies if a student under 16 is searched and tobacco products are found.
+This means the College can dispose of as they think appropriate but this should not include returning it to the student.

-If a member of staff finds a pornographic image, that an individual should not possess, they may dispose of the image unless its possession constitutes a specified offence (i.e. it is extreme or child pornography) in which case it must be reported to the Police and collected by them and instructed.
+If a member of staff finds a pornographic image, that an individual should not possess, they may dispose of the image unless its possession constitutes a specified offence (i.e. it is extreme or child pornography) in which case it must be reported to the Police and collected by them.
 If images are discovered that do not constitute an offence but staff believe may have a negative impact on the student then this should be referred to the Safeguarding Team.